DynamicApproach/311-Docs-/Docs/ICSI 311 Assignment 3  FuctAdditions.md

 There are two types of words that we need to deal with.

-One type is reserved words, which we know ahead of time (like “integer” and “real” and “variable”).
+One type is reserved words, which we know ahead of time (like “integer” and “float” and “variable”).
+1.
   * For reserved words, we will want to output specific tokens.
     The other type is words that we don’t know about in advance, like function names or variable names.

   * For other words, we will have a generic token (“identifier”).

     A super easy way to do this is to make a HashMap  (String, TokenType) of reserved words.
-When your lexer completes a word, look in the HashMap; if it is in there, create a Token using that TokenType.
+When your lexer completes a word, look in the HashMap; if it is in there, create
+    a Token using that TokenType.
   * Otherwise, use the “Identifier” token type.

 2)

   * Create the token types that we need:
-  Identifier, define, leftParen, rightParen, integer, real, begin, end, semicolon, colon, equal, comma, variables, constants
+    Identifier, define, leftParen, rightParen, integer, float, begin, end, semicolon, colon, equal, comma, variables, constants
   * Add integer, real, begin, end, variables, constants to the HashMap with their matching token type.
   * Add the state(s) for “words”.
 When you find a word, look it up in the hashmap and make a token, as described above.
   * Add comma, colon, equal and semicolon to your lexer as well (these are just characters like plus and minus were).

 -----------